Get

 Most cats with ear tufts have medium-length or long hair.
 These cat breeds often need more frequent grooming and may also require occasional baths if their coats get too oily and start to feel greasy.

 It’s important to be extra careful when cleaning a cat’s ear tufts because a cat’s ears are relatively sensitive areas.
-When bathing your cat, make sure to be extra careful around the ears and avoid having water trickle inside.
+If a bath is necessary for veterinarian-prescribed or other extraordinary reasons, be especially careful around the ears, and avoid letting water or shampoo trickle inside.

-Using an ear cleanse can help prevent ear infections by cleaning the ear and eliminating moisture buildup.
+Using a veterinary-approved ear cleaner can help prevent ear infections by removing excessive wax and eliminating moisture buildup.
 It’s common for cats to be resistant to ear cleanses at first.
 However, staying calm and rewarding your cat with their favorite treats can help the process eventually become a grooming routine that your cat will tolerate.

 Domesticated Cat Breeds with Ear Tufts